 Question: Does the King of the North need to represent the same entity through all of the verses dealing with the Roman realm?Answer: Depending on the date of the events, the two main opposing forces within a realm are different.
 Powers wax and wane.
 The powers described in Daniel's previous prophecies rise and fall, not only as realms come and go, but also within a single realm.
 For example, in Daniel 7, the 10 kingdoms (10 horns) that rise within Rome (dreadful beast) rise hundreds of years after imperial Rome rules.
 Also, three of the ten disappear and there is a little horn power that rises after the ten.
 So here too, in Daniel 11, powers come and go.
 There is nothing to require that the two forces in later verses be the same as the forces in earlier verses.

-We know from other prophecies that there will be a church-state union set up by the Protestant USA just prior to the second coming of Jesus ("Image of the Beast" - Revelation 13) that resembles the church-state union set up by papal Europe during the Middle Ages (verses 31-36).
+We know from other prophecies that there will be a church-state union set up by the Protestant USA just prior to the second coming of Jesus ("Image of the Beast" - Revelation 13) that resembles the church-state union set up by the Frankish tribe and papal Europe during the Middle Ages (verses 30-36).
 But, this fact does not force verses 40-45 to focus on that particular event above any others.
 Interestingly, verses 40-45 do reveal the identity of the main end-time power behind that event (image of the beast), the English tribe (eventually led by the USA), by pointing to the political power behind the establishment and continuance of the capital in Jerusalem.

 Question: Isn't there both a literal and spiritual/symbolic interpretation to Daniel 11?Answer: With the plain, literal language of chapter 11, the story just continues on through the chapter in the same manner from start to finish.
 There is no indication to treat later verses differently from the rest of the chapter.
 When Jesus transferred the care of His people from the nation of Israel to the Christian church after the cross, the powers that rule over His people continue to be literal.
 Daniel's previous prophecies continued through this transition in the same way, outlining the literal powers that rule over God's church to the end of time.